Rob Chapman (guitarist): Education and early career

 Chapman began playing the guitar at age 16, and he graduated from The Institute of Contemporary Music Performance in 1995.
 His musical influences include Joe Satriani, Devin Townsend, Jimi Hendrix, and Soundgarden.

 While working day jobs in marketing and accounting, he gigged and worked as a session musician and worked other various music-related jobs, such as transcribing Yngwie Malmsteen's Trial by Fire: Live in Leningrad.
 In 2006, he posted an instructional video on Myspace that received positive feedback, and he then switched to YouTube to promote his work globally.

 YouTube

-Chapman is best known for his YouTube channel and video demonstrations on behalf of Andertons Music Co.
-Alongside Anderton's owner, Lee "The Captain" Anderton.
+Chapman is best known for his YouTube channel and video demonstrations on behalf of Andertons Music Co., alongside Anderton's owner, Lee "The Captain" Anderton.
 He has also worked on demonstrations with Thomann, a Germany-based online music retailer.

 Dorje

-Chapman started the UK-based rock band Dorje in 2012, and served as its vocalist and rhythm guitarist until it was announced they had disbanded in 2021.
+Chapman started the UK-based rock band Dorje with lead guitarist Rabea Massad in 2012, and served as its vocalist and rhythm guitarist until it was announced they had disbanded in 2021.